*NEW* AAO-HNS Submits Comment Letters to Private Payers Regarding Restrictive Policies (5/30/14)

-On March 18, the AAO-HNS joined the Coalition on Patient-Centered Imaging in sending a letter to Congress urging preservation of the in-office ancillary services exception (IOASE) to the “Stark” law and rejection of the Administration’s budget proposal to restrict the IOASE.
+On a national level, on March 18, the AAO-HNS joined the Coalition on Patient-Centered Imaging in sending a letter to Congress urging preservation of the in-office ancillary services exception (IOASE) to the “Stark” law and rejection of the Administration’s budget proposal to restrict the IOASE.
 Leaders of the Senate Finance, House Ways & Means, and Energy & Commerce Committees received the letter.
 Click here to view the letter.

 Patient Radiation Safety Mandates Gain Traction in the States (9/19/2013)